-Description RAID disk created in UEFI mode from the NVMe PCIe SSDs are not discoverable in the operating system
+Description RAID disk created in UEFI mode from the NVMe PCle SSDs are not discoverable in the operating system

 Corrective Action Ensure that the partitioned drives are not deleted.
-Install the PERC S140 driver to see the RAID disks.
+Install the PERC S150 driver to see the RAID disks.
 See

-Installing the drivers on page 39 for more information.
+Installing the drivers for more information.

-Cannot perform an Online Capacity Expansion or Reconfigure on a virtual disk
+Cannot perform an online capacity expansion or reconfigure on a virtual disk

 Determine whether these physical/virtual disks were migrated from a legacy controller with mixed RAID levels.
-If so, Online Capacity Expansion/Reconfigure by adding physical disk on such a set of physical disks is not allowed.
+If so, online capacity expansion/reconfigure by adding physical disks on such a set of physical disks is not allowed.

-Unable to configure RAID on NVMe PCIe SSD using a third party RAID configuration utility
+Unable to configure RAID on NVMe PCle SSD using a third party RAID configuration utility

 Corrective Action Ensure that the NVMe is set on Non RAID mode.
-See Setting the NVMe PCle SSDs to RAID mode on page 39.
+See Setting the NVMe PCIe SSDs to RAID mode .